bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.8.6 =
+* Changed: Add name attribute to fontFamilies to avoid warning from WooCommerce #81
+* Changed: Add Finance Options to mobile menus #80
+* Tested: With WordPress 6.6.1
+* Tested: With PHP 8.3
+* Tested: With WooCommerce 9.1.4

 = 1.8.5 =
 * Fixed: Avoid Warning when select option has no options #79
 * Changed: Update to cater for security improvements in ACF / ACF Pro #78